-I just couldn't keep up with it this month and I know a lot of folks who sent us this info were disappointed by not seeing this info on our social media network.
+I just couldn't keep up with it this month and I know a lot of folks who sent us this info on our social media network.
 I'm sorry we let you down, but my main goal each month is to get this publication out on time.

 Just before Hurricane Matthew became our problem I set up an account on Instagram, but I haven't been able to look at it since and it may be some time before I can.
-As if I need another platform to take up my
+As if I need another platform to take up my time.